dudung/bug/content/posts/21/next-day-in-the-new-weekend.md

 +++
 Continue to to build motivation for new weekend<!--more-->

 It is now ~~0515~~ 0524 and this early morning about three hours ago the water container leake due to intermittens function of tank buoy.
-Main focus today is a user listed on [0003](../0003) and BRIN visit to FI.
+Two goals today are a user listed on [0003](../0003) and BRIN visit to FI, where the focus should be back to work on [graclussep2](https://github.com/dudung/graclussep2).
+The dean reminded me yesterday about habilitation for "the position".
+I should focus to the focus.
+Now it is 0530, update GitHub for this bug.